deanezra/planck_ez_glow_deanezra-mac-win-keymap/readme.md

 NOTE: I do NOT use the persistent set default layer, so this keymap wont wear out the EEPROM.
 Although 100K writes is a lot, so it could be used.

-## A UK international layout that uses mnemonic keys to make it easy to remember
+## A UK keyboard layout that uses mnemonic keys to make it easy to remember
 I found that remembering how to produce the UK British Pound hard on the planck, so I mapped it to Oryx key + P for Pound.
 I then found that I could do the same for 'at' symbol (Oxyx + A for At).